fei-protocol/docs/docs/Governance/FAQs.md

 **2. What is the difference between a veto and a proposal cancellation by the Nope DAO?**

 A veto and Nope DAO cancellation are the same thing.
-The Nope DAO is the mechanism by which the Nope DAO vetos a pod proposal in a timelock.
+The Nope DAO is the mechanism by which the community vetos a pod proposal in a timelock.